firebase/extensions/firestore-counter/POSTINSTALL.md

 ### Post-installation configuration

-Before you can use this extension, you'll need to update your security rules, set up a scheduled function, and add some code to your JavaScript app.
+Before you can use this extension, you'll need to update your security rules, set up a Cloud Scheduler job, and add some code to your JavaScript app.

 #### Update security rules